julacosta9/Time-Saver-for-YouTube-Browser-Extension/README.md

-# Playback Speed Calculator for YouTube - Chrome Extension
+# Playback Speed Time Saver for YouTube

-The Playback Speed Calculator is a Chrome extension that displays the time you save when you change the playback speed of a YouTube video.
+The Playback Speed Time Saver is a Chrome extension that displays the time you save when you change the playback speed of a YouTube video.
 When the playback speed is changed, text will unobtrusively display below the video.

 **[Here's a GIF of the extension in action](https://giant.gfycat.com/ComposedRigidBanteng.mp4)**